Locations:

 Canalith Repositioning Procedure

 Vertigo is often caused by the displacement of small calcium carbonate crystals, or canaliths, within your inner ear.
-The Epley maneuver — also known as the canalith repositioning procedure (CRP) — is a method to remove these crystals trapped in your ear’s semicircular canal.
+The Epley maneuver — the most well-known canalith repositioning procedure (CRP) — is a method to remove these crystals trapped in your ear’s semicircular canal to relieve symptoms.

-A canalith repositioning procedure (CRP) is a treatment for benign paroxysmal positional vertigo (BPPV), the most common cause of vertigo.
-The most well-known and performed CRP is the called the Epley maneuver.
+A canalith repositioning procedure (CRP) is a treatment for benign paroxysmal positional vertigo (BPPV).
+BPPV is the most common type of vertigo.
+It causes brief symptoms of vertigo when moving your head and body (like when you lie down, roll over in bed or bend over).
+The most well-known CRP is the Epley maneuver.
 It involves a series of head movements that aim to relieve vertigo symptoms.

 Advertisement